 Because an event day is different from a typical day at a restaurant, you may need to review your operating procedure to create custom shifts for your staff.
 This won’t be a hassle if you’re using an integrated restaurant reservation system.
 The best reservation systems will have event payments integrated into the shift management tool, meaning you’ll be able to set custom shifts for your event and manage the event reservations just like you would with standard shifts.

 You should also confirm details with vendors such as photographers, caterers, and AV technicians (if you’ve recruited them) in the morning.
-Make sure everyone of them have the right headcount and know how to get to your restaurant in order to avoid unnecessary delays.
+Make sure every one of them has the right headcount and knows how to get to your restaurant in order to avoid unnecessary delays.

 Post Event Engagement